kailerlaino/100-days-of-code/r1-log.md

 Officially committed to learning full stack development.
 Starting with the Odin Project and once finished with the introductory course I will be learning with full stack open

 ### R1D2
+Went through some basics of what the internet was watching a videos and reading some pages.
+It was honestly probably something I could have skipped, but I decided to take it pretty light on Christmas Eve.